 Contact Data – email address;

 Communication Data – any correspondence between you and us;

 Financial Data – crypto wallet addresses, transaction records, and/or other payment method used on our Website;

-Technical Data – internet protocol (IP) address, browser type and version, time zone setting and generic location, browser plug-in types and versions, operating system and platforms on the devices you use to access our Website and/or Platform;
+Technical Data – internet protocol (IP) address, browser type and version, browser language, key presses, time zone setting and generic location, browser plug-in types and versions, operating system and platforms on the devices you use to access our Website and/or Platform;

 Usage Data – information about your visit to our Website and/or Platform including the clickstream to, through and from our site, information you viewed or searched on our Website and/or Platform, page response times, download errors, length of visits, page interaction;